Learn how to use various types of icons in your Expo app, including vector icons, custom icon fonts, icon images, and icon buttons.

 package.
 It is built on top of react-native-vector-icons

-In the example below, the component loads the Ionicons
+The component loads the Ionicons

-font, and renders a checkmark icon.
+font and renders a checkmark icon in the following example:

 import { View, StyleSheet } from 'react-native';